 We provide free filters for multiple TV sets on request.
-However, if you watch Freeview on more than TV in your house, you may have a single aerial and a distribution amplifier or splitter that sends the signal to different locations.
-If so, then one filter – fitted between the TV aerial and the distribution amplifier or splitter – should resolve any disruption to Freeview on all of the TVs in your home.
+However, if you watch Freeview on more than one TV in your house, you may have a single aerial and a distribution amplifier or splitter that sends the signal to different locations.
+If so, then one filter – fitted between the TV aerial and the distribution amplifier or splitter – should resolve any interference to Freeview on all of the TVs in your home.
 It is only if you have separate aerials for each of your TVs that you may need additional filters.

 How can we improve this post?

 - What is 4G?
 Why is it being introduced?

 - How will I know if my TV is affected?

 - I am missing some Freeview channels.
 Is this caused by 4G?